cforssen/BayesianMethodsNP/install.md

 </code></pre>

 ## Python distribution
 We will make extensive use of Python as programming language and its myriad of available libraries.
-You will find Jupyter notebooks invaluable in your work since they make it possible to run Python code interactively with the immediate benefit of visualizing your data.
-Jupyter notebooks also offer the possibility to run Julia or R code, or even integrate code in compiled languages like C++, Fortran etc if you prefer.
+Jupyter notebooks make it possible to run Python code interactively with the immediate benefit of visualizing your data.
+It is also possible to run Julia or R code, or even integrate code in compiled languages like C++, Fortran etc if you prefer.
 The focus in this course will be on Python.

 The notebooks that we will be using depend on several scientific python modules (see the list in <a href="environment.yml">environment.yml</a>) and they require a python3.x installation.

 These python modules and their dependencies are best installed using <code>conda</code> by creating a virtual environment.
 The <code>conda</code> package manager can easily be installed as a local user, which does not require administrator permissions.
-Note that he miniconda installation requires 400 MB disk space.
+Note that the miniconda installation requires 400 MB disk space.

 <ol>
 <li>Download and run the miniconda installer: